Saturday 18th June – 12-2pm

 Mac Outdoor Arena 7:30pm

-Following on from their sold out show at Centrala in 2019 acclaimed Palestinian viola player and composer Samer Rashed returns to Birmingham with his band to perform “Tales of the Gypsy Jazz”.
+Following on from their sold out show at Centrala in 2019 acclaimed Palestinian viola player and composer Samer Rashed returned to Birmingham with his band to perform “Tales of the Gypsy Jazz”.
 This is his second album that follows his unique path of putting the viola at the centre of his work.
-For this speical event, you will hear Samer and his band joined by musicians from Surge Orchestra, re-imagining his music with some of Birmingham's finest players including Alex Polack, Katie Stevens, Ruth Angell and Xhosa Cole.
+For this speical event, Samer and his band were joined by musicians from Surge Orchestra, re-imagining his music with some of Birmingham's finest players including Alex Polack, Katie Stevens, Ruth Angell and Xhosa Cole.

-This event is presented by Surge Forward Music and Arts in partnership with Celebrating Sanctuary Birmingham as part of Refugee Week Festival 2022
+This event was presented by Surge Forward Music and Arts in partnership with Celebrating Sanctuary Birmingham as part of Refugee Week Festival 2022

 Celebrating Sanctuary Birmingham

 2022 is the 20th Anniversary of CSB and the Refugee Week Festival in Birmingham.
 To mark the occasion we’ve launched a year long program called We Are Birmingham 2022, where we’ll reflect on and showcase 20 years of diversity and culture in Birmingham's Music and Arts Scene.

 To find out more about We Are Birmingham 2022, please click here.